 But from a Fort Worth homeowner’s perspective, what damage can squirrels cause in your home?
 Let’s find out.

 - Serious Damage to The Attic: Attics are usually the perfect spot for squirrels because of the warmth and safety it provides.
 Loose soffit and fascia make ideal entry points.
 If a hole is about an inch wide, they’ll wiggle their way through it.
 If it’s smaller than that, they’ll chew the edges until it is wide enough to contain them.
 Once a squirrel gains access, the next step is to build its nest.
 It may start by bringing in external materials like branches, leaves, soil, and more.
 All this pollutes the attic space.
-Thereafter, it chews on soft materials like cloths, insulation, blankets, and paper.
+Thereafter, it chews on soft materials like cloth, insulation, blankets, and paper.
 They do this to make their nest as comfortable as possible.